 - Leveraging snapshots is not enough, good backup must also identify the files deleted on the NAS so the full backup image that is restored is accurate.

 - It's time to abandon the Full/Incremental backup cycles.
 From now on, it's incremental only!

 John may also be surprised to learn that there is a solution which can deliver a full restore by doing only incremental backups –without performing new full backups.

 This approach combines the capacities of a file system or an object storage and the native capacity of our solution to limit the number of versions backed up for each object.
-Add this to a certain know-how when it comes to backup (and here at Atempo we have know-how a plenty!).
+Add a certain backup know-how (something we have plenty of here at Atempo!).

 There is life after NDMP which combines smart and flexible technologies

 So back to John and his question and his peace of mind....
 Yes, we can reliably and rapidly backup large scale Isilon NAS to, for example EMC's Elastic Cloud Storage (ECS) or to another disk-based storage and/or to tape.

 Let's wager that in his now-restful sleep, John can now dream of incremental backups to infinity (and beyond!).